des-felins/java-startup-time-springio/slides.md

 # Problem

-- Unfamiliar workflow with C++ code of Native Image
 - Push the limits: reduce startup/warmup to milliseconds
 - Want to preserve JIT-compilation
   - to keep peak performance